🎌 13 Essential Questions for Return Travelers to Japan

 In Japanese, it’s Yūgen.

-It's that fleeting, elusive sense of beauty and depth.
+It's that fleeting, ephemeral sense of beauty and depth.
 The hush of a bamboo grove in the early morning.
 A camellia petal drifting across a stone path.
 The pause between one bell chime and the next.
 Japan gives us moments that linger in our hearts long after we leave.
 It’s why we return to Japan, time after time.

 1. When’s the best time to return to Japan?